lmorg/murex/docs/GUIDE.syntax.md

         out "An error was raised but the message was dumped into `null`."
     }

-(the `null` device doesn't need to be created)
+The `null` device doesn't need to be created.

 #### File writer pipe

 You can also use named pipes for writing files:

-    pipe: --create log --file error.log
+    pipe: log --file error.log
     try <!log> {
         err "Do something bad."
     } -> catch {
         out "An error was raised.
 See error.log for details."
     }

-*PLEASE NOTE* that the <pipe> parameter cannot be populated by variables.
+**PLEASE NOTE** that the <pipe> parameter cannot be populated by variables.
 This is a security design to protect against a $variable containing `<>` and causing unexpected behaviour.
-Alternatively you can use <pipe> as a
+Alternatively you can use <pipe> as a function:
-function:

-    pipe: --create foobar
+    pipe: foobar
-    bg: { <foobar> -> cat }
+    bg { <foobar> -> cat }
     out: "writing to foobar..." -> <foobar>
-    pipe: --close foobar
+    !pipe: foobar

-(this example includes a redundant usage of `cat` to demonstrate named- pipes writing to functions)
+(this example includes a redundant usage of `cat` to demonstrate named-pipes writing to a function)

 #### Networking pipes

 There are 4 networking pipes:

-1. tcp-dial - makes an outbound TCP connection
+1. `tcp-dial`: makes an outbound TCP connection
-2. udp-dial - makes an outbound UDP connection
+2. `udp-dial`: makes an outbound UDP connection
-3. tcp-listen - listens for an incoming TCP connection request
+3. `tcp-listen`: listens for an incoming TCP connection request
-4. udp-listen - listens for an incoming UDP connection request
+4. `udp-listen`: listens for an incoming UDP connection request

 These are used in the same way as the other named-pipes described above.

-    pipe: --create google --tcp-dial google.com:80
+    pipe: google --tcp-dial google.com:80
     out: <google> "GET /"
     <google>
-    pipe: --close google
+    !pipe: google

 ### Parameters